rohithp37/first-vue-app/README.md

 ## Recommended IDE Setup

 Download or fork the ropository and clone into your local directory.
 Then run `npm install` to install the dependencies.
-Run on the project on local with `npm run dev` command.
+Run this on localhost  with `npm run dev` command.

 ## Demo Link